-Each student shall have to choose a relevant topic of the subject, explore literature and prepare a write-up.
-They shall have to submit the write-up and give a presentation on their findings, by end of October 2014.
+Each student shall be assigned an exercise relevant to the subject (see course web-page).
+They shall explore literature, do work-out and prepare a write-up.
+They shall have to submit the write-up and give a presentation on their findings, by end of October 2015.